 Two additional dimensions of Islamic law are worth mentioning.
-Though there is little universal agreement or even generally-accepted rules for standardizing Islamic legal sources, typically scholars rely, first and foremost, on the Qur'an127 and then the sunna, the sayings and doings of the Prophet Muhammad, as these were narrated, collected, and relayed by others over time in the often disputed hadith.
-It is important to keep in mind, however, that both the sunna and the hadith are themselves law as the "epitome of Islamic thought" and "the core and kernel of Islam itself," and which Hallaq critiques in The Quest for Origins or Doctrine?, supra note 33, at 1 (2002-03): "When Joseph Schacht, in one of the most famous statements opening his influential An Introduction to Islamic Law, characterized Islamic law as the 'most typical manifestation of the Islamic way of life, the core and kernel of Islam itself,' he was making a statement not so much about what Muslims themselves thought, as about what the Orientalist doctrine had for long been."
+Though there is little universal agreement or even generally accepted rules for standardizing Islamic legal sources, scholars typically rely, first and foremost, on the Qur'an and then the sunna,114 the sayings and doings

+When Joseph Schacht, in one of the most famous statements opening his influential An Introduction to Islamic Law, characterized Islamic law as the 'most typical manifestation of the Islamic way of life, the core and kernel of Islam itself,' he was making a statement not so much about what Muslims themselves thought, as about what the Orientalist doctrine had for long been.

-126 For a discussion of the affective role of justice in Islam, see M. Cherif Bassiouni, The Shariā and Post-Conflict Justice, Post-Conflict Justice and Islam Workshop Position Paper, 4 Nov.
-2010, Washington DC, United States Institute of Peace (USIP), at 6, available at http://insct.syr.edu/events/postconflict-justice-and-islam/.
-Bassiouni notes: "Islam is a way of life, a code of inter-personal and collective conduct for humans on earth, and a guide for that which is connected to final judgment by the Creator.
+113. For a discussion of the affective role of justice in Islam, see M. Cherif Bassiouni, The Shariā and Post-Conflict Justice, Post-Conflict Justice and Islam Workshop Position Paper, Nov.
+4, 2010, Washington D.C., U.S. Institute of Peace (USIP), at 6, available at http://insct.syr.edu/events/postconflict-justice-and-islam/.
+Bassiouni notes:

+Islam is a way of life, a code of inter-personal and collective conduct for humans on earth, and a guide for that which is connected to final judgment by the Creator.
 Justice is the cornerstone of this holistic approach.
 Contrary to what many Shariā scholars advocate, justice is not narrow, formalistic, rigid, and blind.
 Instead, justice is inspired by the overriding divine attributes of compassion and mercy.
-With regard to human justice, it is to be pursued as a value-oriented goal, thus it must necessarily be constantly adapted as to its methods, modalities, and means in order to achieve the best possible outcomes which fulfill its goals."
+With regard to human justice, it is to be pursued as a value-oriented goal, thus it must necessarily be constantly adapted as to its methods, modalities, and means in order to achieve the best possible outcomes which fulfill its goals.